zigomir/madagascar/README.md

 Testing with a deployed for >5m delay.
 Reduced the delay to >3m and updated the message to include deploy URL.

 Testing with the deploy_slack variable.
+Forgot to refresh the rules.